Tim Anderson Preview, Player Props: White Sox vs. Padres

 Tim Anderson At The Plate

-- Anderson is batting .246 with 18 doubles, two triples, a home run and 26 walks.
+- Anderson has 18 doubles, two triples, a home run and 26 walks while hitting .245.

-- Anderson has reached base via a hit in 74 games this year (of 120 played), and had multiple hits in 33 of those games.

-- He has homered in one of 120 games, and in 0.2% of his plate appearances.
+- He has gone deep in one of 121 games, and in 0.2% of his plate appearances.

-- In 23 games this year (19.2%), Anderson has picked up an RBI, including two games with multiple runs batted in.
+- Anderson has driven in a run in 23 games this season (19.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.